simon-zach/NoteAppClient/README.md

 # Note App Client
 This app was created to present react usage with graphQL queries.
 In App was used Apollo client.
-App makes qraphQL queries to the
+App makes qraphQL queries to the Styling was made in boostrap.

-User can Log In, Register and create notes.
+User can log ln, register and create notes.

-Notes can be edited and liked.
+Note can be edited and liked.

 #How to run